stevenktruong/math-website/data/personal.md

 You're welcome to come to any of my office hours, but if there are too many students, I'll be prioritizing the students in the specified class.

-All my office hours will be online until the administration allows us to return in-person (currently, we are planning to return in-person on January 31st).
+All my office hours will be online until lectures and discussions are all in-person.
+Currently, the math department has requires all instruction to be online until Week 7, i.e., until Monday, February 14th.

 Once this happens, all of my office hours will be held in-person in my office with the exception of my open office hours, which will be online all quarter.

 ### Zoom